ITPNYU/clock-club/works.md

 [Hodinkee](https://www.hodinkee.com/) has hi-res pictures of fancy watches.

+[Dezeen's List of Watch Brands](https://www.dezeen.com/dezeen-watch-store-brands/) Pure watch design porn.
+So many things we want there!

 ## Orreries and Armillaries

 [Aeroport Orly Ouest Horloge Astronomique](http://www.patrimoine-horloge.fr/as-orlyo.html) by Alfred Faullimel and others.
 A large yet compact depiction of several astronomic properties of the earth, moon, sun and solar system.